May 12, 2019

 February 1, 2018

 Media are already clamoring about their top choices and surprise predictions regarding this year’s Oscar nominees.
 But before the red carpet rolls out on March 8 for this iconic event, PR enthusiasts should be busy nominating themselves for the Oscars of the Communications industry, PRSA’s Silver Anvil Awards.
+Carpet cleaning is a daunting task.
+Therefore it is best to look into Carpet Cleaning Portland for professional and affordable cleaning services.
 The early entry deadline is Feb.
 9. But don’t sweat it – the final late entry deadline is Feb.
 23.

 The Silver Anvils honor outstanding PR programs, offering entrants the opportunity to showcase excellence and put their top campaigns in front of influential industry professionals.
 This year’s program offers several new categories, expanding the opportunities to earn more awards!
 New Silver Anvil categories include: